 Resources

 The considerations for allocating human resources for information systems audit engagements (including information security audits) are discussed in GUID 5100 and are broadly applicable in the case of information security audits.
+One additional consideration may be that when dealing with sensitive and confidential information, auditors might be required to go through a special screening by relevant authorities.

-Conducting Information Security Audits
+Conducting an Audit of Information Security

+Purpose of the audit procedures

-The audit procedures for an information security audit will be designed with a view to focus on the objectives to assess (a) confidentiality (b) integrity – including non-repudiability and (c) availability of data and IT systems falling within the scope of the audit engagement.
+The audit procedures for an information security audit will be designed with a view to focus on the purposes to assess (a) confidentiality (b) integrity – including non-repudiability and (c) availability of data and IT systems falling within the scope of the audit engagement.

+Audit procedures for gathering audit evidence

-The procedures will typically involve a combination of (a) review of documentation (b) observation, walkthroughs, interviews, questionnaires etc. (c) analysis of electronic data (e.g. relating to audit logs of various types).
-If Vulnerability Assessment/ Penetration Testing (VA/PT) is to be conducted by the SAI audit team, necessary arrangements, and agreement with the audited entity for such intrusive testing will have to be made, including legal safeguards and indemnifications where necessary.
+The audit procedures may involve a combination of (a) review of documentation (b) observation, walkthroughs, interviews, questionnaires (c) analysis of electronic data, e.g. relating to audit logs of various types (d) Vulnerability Assessment/ Penetration Testing (VA/PT).
+If VA/PT is to be conducted by the auditor, arrangements and agreement with the audited entity for such intrusive testing may have to be made, including legal safeguards and indemnifications where necessary.
+If VA/PT has been carried out by a third-party the results of the VA/PT may be included as part of the audit evidence.
+In this case, the auditor obtains a sufficient understanding of the scope of the VA/PT as well as the findings and their implications.

-SAIs may or may not conduct VA/PT of the information systems of the audited entity; however, the SAI’s information security audit teams should be able to understand the scope of third-party VA/PT and associated information security audits, as well as the findings of such audits and their implications.
-However, this will depend on the SAI’s specific mandate, the environment in which the SAI is working (including consideration of the audited entity), the competencies and resources available for VA/PT audit as well as the SAI’s professional judgement in determination of the information security audit scope.
+For assessing physical and environmental security, in addition to documentation review, interviews etc., the auditor may consider a physical visit (or joint inspection) of the data centre as a supplementary audit procedure.

-The adequacy of standards, guidelines and procedures designed to operationalize information security policy and policies for incident/ problem reporting and management is verified in audit.
+The auditor may assess the adequacy of standards, guidelines and procedures designed to operationalize information security policy and policies for incident/ problem reporting and management.

-The auditor shall examine availability of relevant policies, procedures etc and whether these are being reviewed at appropriate intervals of time and updated, as necessary while evaluating the organizational roles.
-The auditor shall also assess whether there is adequate awareness and understanding amongst users, including the information security culture.

-The audit of the risk management process will include examining the frequency of periodic risk reviews, and the adequacy of follow-up actions to mitigate the identified and assessed risks.
+The audit of the risk management process may include examining the frequency of periodic risk reviews, and the adequacy of follow-up actions to mitigate the identified and assessed risks.
 The decision on risk acceptance thresholds (and the consequential acceptance of residual risks) is a management decision.

 Linked to the risk management process (in particular, risk identification and assessment) are the policies for identification, classification and control of information assets.
-Audit procedures will include examining whether the policies are understood by users and whether such policies are implemented effectively.
+Audit procedures may include examining whether the policies are understood by users and whether such policies are implemented effectively.

-Audit procedures on authentication, authorization and access controls will include examining whether multi-factor authentication (typically in addition to password-based authentication) is implemented, if it is mandated or prescribed by policy or the contract.
+Audit procedures on authentication, authorization and access controls may include examining whether multi-factor authentication (typically in addition to password-based authentication) is implemented, if it is mandated or prescribed by policy or the contract.

 When logs are to be scrutinized to assess whether access control was implemented as planned, the analysis of logs may involve receipt of data dumps or extracts.
-Where data dumps are received from the audited entity for electronic analysis, the considerations spelt out in para 6.4 of GUID 5100 with regard to ensuring its authenticity, integrity and non-repudiability may be ensured.
+Where data dumps are received from the audited entity for electronic analysis, the auditor may consider requesting a letter as described in para 6.4 of GUID 5100 with regard to ensuring authenticity, including its integrity and non-repudiability.

-For audit of information security incident management, in addition to the review of the processes and documentation relating to incident identification and logging, assessment and resolution, the audit team may consider carrying out an inquiry on the adequacy of the resolution from a sample of users (where incidents were identified and ticketed by such users).
+For audit of information security incident management, in addition to the review of the processes and documentation relating to incident identification and logging, assessment and resolution, the auditor may consider carrying out an inquiry on the adequacy of the resolution from a sample of users (where incidents were identified and ticketed by such users).